NateOmdalen/Applied-Deep-Learning-Projects/README.md

 **Adversarial Attacks**

 This report is an implementation of the ideas presented in [The Limitations of Deep Learning in Adversarial Settings](https://arxiv.org/abs/1511.07528v1).
 Most adversarial attacks in computer vision look to make imperceptible perturbations of an image so that it is incorrectly classified by a neural network.
 Few attack algorithms enable the attacker to target a specific class to classify an image.
 In this paper, the authors introduce *adversarial saliency maps* as a way to implement such a targeted attack.
-The used the LeNet architecture and MNIST dataset.
+The paper used the LeNet architecture and MNIST dataset.
 In this report, I implement the paper's algorithms on the CIFAR-10 dataset using a ResNet architecture.

 ____________________________________